lucaslt89/PopupContainer/README.md

 ## NOTE

-Version 0.0.2 is adapted to Swift 1.2.
+Since Version 0.0.2 is adapted to Swift 1.2.
 If you want to use this library with previous Swift versions, force the pod version to 0.0.1

 ## Usage